gwleuverink/bundle/README.md

 Tree shaking is currently not supported.
 Keep this in mind.
 When a module uses named exports the `x-bundle` component will inline all of it's exports.
 You may retreive those like explained above.

-Because of this you may end up with a bunch of unused code imlined in your blade template.
+Because of this you may end up with a bunch of unused code inlined in your blade template.
 But since the code is included with the initial render this still is a lot less heavy compared to fetching all code, including unused code, from a CDN.
 Depending on the size of the initial request.

-This might be improved whem chunking dynamic imports support is added.
+This might be improved when chunking dynamic imports support is added.
+So shared code is fetched by a additional request.

 **Chunking dynamic imports**